bensutherland/amplitools/README.md

 **Important note:** input filename must be alphanumeric characters only connected with hyphens or underscores (i.e., no spaces).
 Multiple sequential underscores without other alphanumeric characters breaking up the underscores will cause the script to fail (e.g., `this__will_not_work`).

 Copy any number of input files in the folder `02_input_data`.

-Open the Rscript `01_scripts/00_initiator.R` and source the script.
-This will initiate R functions used in this section.

 #### 01. Load data